vuegems/vue-my-toasts/README.md

 I love some of these plugins, but you can't assume that your design will be used in every projects.

-This plugin aims to abstract what is boring in creating a toast notification plugin, and let you focus on designing your toast component.
+This plugin aims to abstract what is boring in creating a toast notification plugin, and let you focus on designing your toast component while keeping a simple API to interact with.

-It comes with a pre-configured toast component, and mixins (base mixin and timer mixin for now) that you can import in your own component.

 ## Setup